‘You will become…an A-list superhero!’ Ralphie said to the skinny little blonde in her bedroom mirror.

 ‘Oh, please please please?’
 Kazé clasped Ralphie’s arm.
 ‘I’ve been dreaming about this for years.’

-Ralphie ran her fingers through her long, messy hair, sighed.
+Ralphie ran her fingers through her long messy hair, sighed.
+Even with her power armour on, she was still self-conscious.
 ‘Fine…let’s go make fools of ourselves.’

 Kazé hugged her tight.